pu6ki/elsyser/README.md

 ### Task list:

 - [x] Write tests for materials.
-- [ ] Implement comments section for materials.
 - [x] Fix profile image updating in profile.
 - [x] Implement tests for submissions module.
+- [ ] Teachers can post grades only for their subject.

 ### License